huggingface/trl/docs/source/example_overview.md

 ## Accelerate Config
-For all the examples, you'll need to generate an `Accelerate` config with:
+For all the examples, you'll need to generate a 🤗 Accelerate config file with:

 ```shell
 accelerate config # will prompt you to define the training configuration